-In 2012, the Internet Corporation for Assigned Names and Numbers (ICANN) decided that the number of top level domains (TLDs) available for use by the public needed to be broadened.
-They opened a window of several months for anyone who was willing to pay ($185,000) to apply to register the top level domain of their choice and hence claim their own little corner of the Internet.
-This year, the application process for all 1900 of the first wave of applications will be complete, and the last of around 1300 new TLDs (about 600 applications went belly up for various reasons) will be made available for use and, in many cases, for sale to the general public.
+In 2012, the Internet Corporation for Assigned Names and Numbers (ICANN) decided that the number of top-level domains (TLDs) available for use by the public needed to be broadened.
+They opened a window of several months for anyone who was willing to pay ($185,000) to apply to register the top-level domain of their choice and hence claim their own little corner of the Internet.
+In 2016, the application process for all 1900 of the first wave of applications will be complete, and the last of around 1300 new TLDs (about 600 applications went belly up for various reasons) will be made available for use and, in many cases, for sale to the general public.

 - EuroDNS offers currently over 800 domain extensions for registration.